SaskiaFreytag/bioc-intro/_episodes/60-next-steps.md

 ### Benefits of SummarizedExperiment format

-* Coordination of samples and features
+* **Coordination of samples and features**.
 As soon as the data for a project are distributed in multiple tables or files, the alignment of data records or the consistency of identifiers is precarious.
 The coordinated nature of the SummarizedExperiment container overcomes this by guaranteeing that during data manipulation, the dimensions of the different slots will always match (i.e the columns in the expression data and the rows in the sample metadata, as well as the rows in the expression data and feature metadata) during data manipulation.
 For example, if we had to exclude one sample from the assay, it would be automatically removed from the sample metadata in the same operation.

-The metadata slots can grow additional co-variates (columns) without affecting the other structures.
+The metadata slots can grow additional co-variates
+(columns) without affecting the other structures.

-* Interoperability between packages
+* **Interoperability between packages**.
 There are a lot of R packages that make use of SummarizedExperiment format.
 For the user this makes analysis easier as less data wrangling is required when outputs of one package can work as input for another.
 And with many packages using the SummarizedExperiment format there are less different formats to learn.
 If you follow a training focused on RNA sequencing analysis, you may learn to use the Bioconductor `DESeq2` package to do some differential expression analyses. `DESeq2`'s whole analysis is handled in a `SummarizedExperiment`.
 Or if you perform RNA sequencing analysis following tidy principles with the [tidybulk](https://stemangiola.github.io/tidybulk/) package you can input your data in SummarizedExperiment format.
 You can see packages making use of SummarizedExperiment (Depend/Import) on the [SummarizedExperiment homepage](https://bioconductor.org/packages/release/bioc/html/SummarizedExperiment.html), some shown in the screenshot below.

 <img src="../fig/summarizedexperiment_packages.png" title="plot of chunk SE-packages" alt="plot of chunk SE-packages" width="60%" height="80%" style="display: block; margin: auto;" />